When Should Your Child Start Playing Competitive Sports?

 Signing your child up for competitive sports isn’t just a commitment for them; it’s quite an obligation for you as well!
 The last thing you want to do is overwhelm your child with an excess of commitments, which in turn could cause them to associate that sport with stress or feeling burnt out, ultimately dissuading them from appreciating the game for what it is.

 So be sure to evaluate the logistics of their schedule as well as your own.
-Is basketball practice multiple times a week, piano recitals, and homework feasible?
+Is basketball practice multiple times a week really feasible, along with piano recitals and homework?
 Can you take time out of your work week to carpool the kids around and drive out to tournaments every weekend?

-You need to address these questions before committing your child to competitive sports.
+These are the questions you need to address before committing your child to competitive sports.

 Help Them Hone Their Skills